keu/docs/learn/use-case-airflow-dbt.md

 ## dbt Core models

-When using Cosmos, any dbt project can be converted into an Airflow task groups by putting it in a `dbt` directory within the Astro projects `dags` folder.
+When using Cosmos, any dbt project can be converted into an Airflow task group by putting it in a `dbt` directory within the Astro projects `dags` folder.

 The `my_energy_project` dbt project contains the following information in its `dbt_project.yml`: